 Find out what users are saying in the community.
 The community can be a good source of information for determining common issues and pain points.

 Check the most active threads for possible points of confusion.
-If customers are commenting a lot, it might a source of frustration that needs documentation.
+If customers are commenting a lot, it might be a source of frustration that needs documentation.
 You can also search, if you have an idea of what to search for.
-Maybe you have an issue in mind and want to see how frequently customer discuss it in the community or maybe you want to validate findings from your ticket analysis (or check gut instinct!).
+Maybe you have an issue in mind and want to see how frequently customers discuss it in the community or maybe you want to validate findings from your ticket analysis (or check gut instinct!).

 Check social media.
 Go everywhere your customers are and find out what they are saying.
 You might hear about some common issues.